Ahelsamahy/AFP1_project_Music/System plan.md

 - Trello is a free web-based Kanban-style list-making application.
 We can create our task boards with several columns and move the tasks between them.
 Typically columns include task statuses: To Do, In Progress and Done.

 ### Data structure store – MySQL
-The database structure will be written accordig to the Laravel standards.
+The database structure will be written in MySQL structure.

 Recommended version: Latest Stable